Television South: Broadcasting years

 Prior to broadcasting, TVS refused to take on most of Southern's programme stock, except the arrangement to cover two Glyndebourne operas each year.
 Following the launch of Channel 4 in November 1982, the operas were shown on that channel.
 Houseparty was replaced by Not For Women Only which recognised changes in women's social patterns, while a new Saturday morning children's series called No. 73 was also introduced, locally at first, before being networked.

 Whitbread acquired a 20% stake in TVS from European Ferries in April 1984, as the latter wished to concentrate its financial and management resources on the shipping and property sectors, but sold on the stake in November 1986.
 Financial director Lionel Ross said:

 We think that Television South remains a very good company but we carried out a review of our investments and decided to concentrate our energies elsewhere.

 In August 1984, Greg Dyke joined TVS as director of programmes, coming from TV-am.
 He was brought in to rejuvenate the station, and started to move programming away from its original philosophy of niche arts and science programming, and began producing more entertainment programmes.
 In 1985, an agreement was reached with LWT, which required help to fill its schedules with appropriate, domestically produced programming while not having to increase its budget; thus TVS was able to get more of its programmes onto the ITV network slots, such as Bobby Davro on the Box, Catchphrase, C.A.T.S Eyes, Five Alive, Kelly's Eye, The Ruth Rendell Mysteries, Summertime Special and other light entertainment programmes.
 TVS retained their original philosophy for regional and children's programmes.

 By November 1986, the station became one of the most heavily criticised companies by the IBA over its programming; the criticism mainly concerned the Southampton editions of Coast to Coast while issues were raised over the quality of TVS's drama and light entertainment output.
-Their education series were 'too didactic', while the religious output was branded as having 'barely discernible religious content'.
-Dyke accepted the IBA criticism but highlighted that TVS had already begun remedying the issues and faults, with a new editor for their Southampton news operation, and a new head of religious output was brought in, along with a controller of drama - a first for TVS.
-Once again, TVS expressed concern about their relationship with the Big Five ITV stations, and how they controlled the channel's output.
+Its education series were "too didactic", while the religious output was branded as having "barely discernible religious content".
+Dyke accepted the IBA criticism but highlighted that TVS had already begun remedying the issues and faults, with a new editor for its Southampton news operation, and a new head of religious output was brought in, along with a controller of drama - a first for TVS.
+Once again, TVS expressed concern about its relationship with the Big Five ITV stations, and how they controlled the channel's output.
 In April 1987, Greg Dyke left TVS and returned to LWT.